PHCStanton/QuFLX/gui/gui_dev_plan_mvp.md

 ## Conclusion

-The GUI MVP is **fully functional and production-ready** for backtesting use cases.
-All core phases (0-4) are complete with additional enhancements beyond original scope.
+The GUI MVP is **fully functional and production-ready** with critical architectural improvements completed.
+All core phases (0-5) are complete with additional enhancements beyond original scope.
 The system provides:

 ✅ User-friendly backtesting interface
 ✅ Comprehensive historical data support